-What is the Conflict Free Tin Initiative (CFTI)?
+What was the Conflict Free Tin Initiative (CFTI)?

 The CFTI was a multi-stakeholder project that ran from 2012 to June 2014, which focused on realistic and sustainable solutions to the issues of “conflict minerals” from the Democratic Republic of Congo (DRC) and adjoining countries.
 The CFTI aimed to show that companies can source conflict free minerals from the DRC in accordance with legislation (such as the US Dodd Frank Act, Section 1502) and international guidelines (OECD Due Diligence Guidance for Responsible Supply Chain of Minerals from Conflict-Affected and High-Risk Areas) through the use of joint industry programmes such as iTSCi (ITRI Tin Supply Chain Initiative) and CFSP (Conflict Free Smelter Program).
 The CFTI represented an important milestone towards conflict-free mineral trading in the DRC, proving that due diligence and traceability is possible, even in the most challenging circumstances.
 Incidents occurred and were investigated and mitigated through a transparent system that involved communities, supply chain participants, and the government.
-The social impact was positive because this initiative restarted the local economy and generated an income for hundreds of miners who had been unemployed during the defacto embargo on the ‘3Ts’ (tin, tantalum and tungsten) from the DRC.
-Traceability is an essential contributor to formalization of mining, and it is hoped that it can become a springboard to enable miners to work in improved work conditions.
+The social impact was positive because this initiative restarted the local economy and generated an income for miners who had been unemployed during the de facto embargo.
+Traceability was an essential contributor to formalization of mining, and it became a springboard to enable miners to work in improved work conditions.
 The evolution of these benefits will take time.
-The main objective of the Conflict Free Tin Initiative remains keeping the supply chain open, integrated, and conflict free.